-“This Little Land of Mines,” a documentary by American University Student Fellow Erin McGoff, is now accepting donations through the Independent Filmmaker Project.
-As the production enters its second phase of filming, it is looking for support from viewers who want to see the development of the full-length documentary.
+As the production of the documentary "This Little Land of Mines" enters its second phase of filming, producer and director Erin McGoff, 2017 American University student fellow, is looking for support from viewers who want to see the development of the full-length documentary.

 “This Little Land of Mines” documents the resilience of the Lao people as they work to remove unexploded ordnance left behind by the United States during the Vietnam War.
 The U.S. dropped 270 million bombs over Laos during a nine-year covert operation by the C.I.A–more than any other country in the world.
 Some 80 million of those bombs remain in the ground, making the threat of explosion a daily possibility.
 However, the Lao people display incredible strength, living with the harsh reality while working hard to make their land safe.